pshushereba/pshushereba/README.md

 ## 💻 What I am currently learning

+- Java
 - Intermediate/Advanced Python Programming
 - Cybersecurity and Ethical Hacking

 ## 📖 What I am currently reading

-- Radical Candor by Kim Scott
+- The Wires of War by Jacob Helberg

 ## 📫 Where to find me